Why a Greek Cat Welfare Society?

 Our fund-raising and publicity work is carried on through local events, collecting boxes, appeals to charitable trusts and companies, a newsletter, our membership, this website and various advertising outlets.
 We do not use expensive or aggressive fund-raising measures or pass donors’ or supporters’ details to other organisations.

-In addition to the services of UK volunteer vets and nurses and local cat welfare volunteers, the charity on occasion receives donations of medical supplies from pharmaceutical companies and veterinary practices, and donations of cat food.
+In addition to the services of volunteer vets and nurses and local cat welfare volunteers, the charity on occasion receives donations of medical supplies from pharmaceutical companies and veterinary practices, and donations of cat food.

 Finance and accounts